micahnichols/pyRANN/README.md

 ## Tutorial

-pyRANN TUTORIAL
+## pyRANN TUTORIAL
 ================
-This is a tutorial for plotting the descriptor space of a RANN database with UMAP as well as reducing the RANN database.
+This is a tutorial for plotting the descriptor space of a sample MLIP database (Mg) with RANN and MTP atomic descriptors.
+Please open /pyrann/docs/build/html/tutorial.html in a browser to see the full interactive plots.
+Alternatively, open the plots themselves in /pyrann/docs/source/_static/*.html

 ```python